aschrecengost/EukCHARMer/README.md

 <img width="2978" height="2284" alt="Pipeline" src="https://github.com/user-attachments/assets/454eedb8-7681-453a-a0f1-6cc68ed41568" />

 **Figure 1.** Pipeline overview.
-Major snakemake steps are summarized in green and detailed in the solid boxes.
+Major Snakemake steps are summarized in green and detailed in the solid boxes.
 Arrows represent outputs which become inputs for the next steps in the pipeline.
 White dotted-line boxes indicate user-supplied parameters or files, and green dotted-line boxes indicate end-point outputs.
 The major steps include:
 1. Download metadata from NCBI SRA, format it, and merge across studies
 2. Download raw .fastq files from SRA and import into QIIME2
-3. Merge and denoise reads with QIIME2, vsearch, and deblur, filter and merge results across studies
+3. Merge and denoise reads with QIIME2, vsearch, and deblur; filter and merge results across studies
-4. Phylogenetically place ASVs onto reference trees (using a stepwise approach described below)
+4. Phylogenetically place ASVs onto reference trees (using a multilevel approach described [below](#how-do-i-find-or-generate-appropriate-reference-trees-for-phylogenetic-placement)
-5. Import data into R and phyloseq and generate a simple taxonomic barplot grouped by habitat type and a map showing samples which recovered sequences from TOI
+5. Import data into R and phyloseq and generate a phyloseq object for downstream analysis, as well as a simple taxonomic barplot grouped by habitat type and a map showing samples which recovered sequences from TOI

 ## Description

 This Snakemake pipeline is designed as a tool to interrogate publicly available 18S rRNA metabarcoding datasets for sequences from any given eukaryotic of interest (TOI).
-It takes a list of SRA accession IDs as input, as well as several user-defined parameters and input files detailed below, and outputs taxonomically-assigned sequences and count tables from your TOI, along with sample metadata and a couple of basic figures generated in R which illustrate the geographic locations and habitat types of samples containing TOI and the relative abundances of TOI across habitat types.
+It takes a list of SRA accession IDs as input, as well as several user-defined parameters and input files detailed [below](#2-configuring-configyaml), and outputs taxonomically-assigned sequences and count tables from your TOI, along with sample metadata and a couple of basic figures generated in R which illustrate the geographic locations and habitat types of samples containing TOI and the relative abundances of TOI across habitat types.
 As it imports all of the relevant files into R/phyloseq, it is meant as a starting point for your analysis.
 Example analyses conducted using this pipeline can be seen in this preprint (3), which conducted a meta-analysis of global marine oxygen-depleted sequencing datasets to explore the diversity and distribution of marine anaerobic ciliates.

 This pipeline is designed to process Illumina short reads which were amplified from any region of the 18S rRNA gene.
 This works because we use a phylogenetic placement method, which places short reads onto a given full-length reference phylogenetic tree.
 In this way, ASVs from different primer sets or even different regions of the 18S rRNA gene can be analyzed together.
 As well as being a good tool for large scale meta-analyses, this method is particularly useful for groups that are not well-represented in reference databases and can retain reads which were originally designated as "unassigned" or "unclassified" with traditional pairwise taxononomic assignment methods.
 To learn more check out the following references: (2,4,5).